eva-nikolai/eva-nikolai.github.io/index.md

 **Diversity, Equity, & Inclusion Grow the Good in Business Case Competition**
 <br><br>

-This project tackles the challenges of financial exclusion and fraud risk in digital banking, particularly among the elderly population.
-Through the Empowering Elderly Clients (EEC) initiative, we developed three innovative solutions to promote financial inclusion, equity, and improve accessibility and usability for the Diversity, Equity, & Inclusion  Grow the Good in Business Case Competition.
+Competing in the the 2023 DEI Case Competition, this project aims to tackle the issues of financial exclusion and fraud risk in digital banking, with a specific focus on the elderly population.
+Through the Empowering Elderly Clients initiative, it strives to promote financial inclusion, equity, and improve accessibility and usability for the 65+ community.

 | Objectives:

-* Address financial exclusion and limited access to quality financial services among the elderly.
+* Address financial exclusion and limited access to quality financial services among the elderly population.
-* Develop innovative solutions: AI Banking Bot, customer surveys as KPIs, and the Golden Ambassador Education Program.
+* Develop three innovative solutions: AI Banking Bot, customer surveys as key performance indicators (KPIs), and the Golden Ambassador Education Program.

 (Awarded top 10 of over 30 teams in DEI Case Competition, 2023)